-To maintain comparability with the previous research, e.g. [26, 3], we chose to perform experiments on the well-known Penn Treebank (PTB) [27] portion of the Wall Street Journal corpus.
+To maintain comparability with the previous research, e.g. [29, 3], we chose to perform experiments on the well-known Penn Treebank (PTB) [30] portion of the Wall Street Journal corpus.
 This choice also allows the fast evaluation of different models and parameter settings.
 We used the same standard preprocessing of the data as is common in previous research: all words outside the 10K vocabulary are mapped to the <unk> token; sections 0-20 are used as the training set (930K tokens), sections 21-22 as the validation set (74K tokens) and sections 23-24 as the test set (82K tokens).
 Extensive comparison of performance of advanced language modeling techniques on this setup is given in [3].
-Table 1 Perplexities on the Penn Treebank Corpus for RNN models with LDA-based features, using 40 topics and a sliding window of 50 previous words.